Graduate School Scholarships

 • strength of the letters of recommendation

-• demonstrated scholarly productivity of candidates
+• demonstrated scholarly productivity

-• research proposals that incorporate scholarship between multiple disciplines and/or represent one component of a multi-discipline research enterprise.
+• research proposals that incorporate scholarship between multiple disciplines and/or represent one component of a multi-discipline research enterprise

 Graduate School Dissertation Year Fellowship